TreciaKS/TreciaKS/README.md

 <h1>🎆 About Me 🎆</h1>
 <p align='justify'>Hey there!
 I am an MCU fan, ask me anything about Marvel. 🐜 I play <a href="https://api.razzlepuzzles.com/cryptogram" target="blank">cryptogram</a> whenever I'm on a break.
 I wish I had a cryptogram buddy to be honest 😆 I read fictional novels.
 I listen to new age, neo-psychedelia, dream pop and rock music!!!
 Top artists are; Coldplay, The Verve and Lorde 🎸🎧 </p>

 <p align="justify">Otherwise, <a href="https://treciaks.hashnode.dev" target="_blank">I blog</a>  🔍 and I mainly write about CSS.
-Recently I've started to branch out to writing more about DevRel 🥑, Tailwind CSS and JAMStack stuff (coming soon).
+I aim to branch out and to start writing more about DevRel 🥑, Tailwind CSS and JAMStack and overall SDE learnings.
 I can give tech talks about being self taught, content creation, CSS, Tailwind CSS, DevRel 🥑 and all things web dev!. 🌱</p>

 In the meantime, learning and utilising C#, Angular, .NET, ASP.NET, Docker, Kubernetes and MS SQL!